benjamincharity/CSS-Guidelines/README.md

 communicate what job the selector does; is it a sub-component (`__`) or a variation (`--`)?

-So, `.page-wrapper` is a standalone selector; it doesn’t form part of an abstraction or a component and as such it named correctly. `.widget-heading`, however, _is_ related to a component; it is a child of the `.widget` construct so we would rename this class `.widget__heading`.
+So, `.page-wrapper` is a standalone selector; it doesn't form part of an abstraction or a component and as such it named correctly. `.widget__heading`, however, _is_ related to a component; it is a child of the `.widget` construct so we would rename this class `.widget__heading`.

 BEM looks a little uglier, and is a lot more verbose, but it grants us a lot of power in that we can glean the functions and relationships of elements from their classes alone.
-Also, BEM syntax will typically compress (gzip) very well as compression favours/works well with repetition.
+Also, BEM syntax will typically compress (gzip) very well as compression favors/works well with repetition.

 Regardless of whether you need to use BEM or not, always ensure classes are sensibly named; keep them as short as possible but as long as necessary.
 Ensure